Learn how the web has expanded music videos from music marketing and music promotion tools to fanbase engagement & brand building.

 In many ways, music videos have come full circle.
-Originally a tool for marketing and promotion, how have music videos evolved over the years?
+Originally a tool for music marketing and music promotion, how have music videos evolved over the years?
 With the onset of YouTube, the explosion of social media and the resulting globalisation, what ways did the industry adapt?
 How has internet changed the music video?

 The Origins of Music Videos

-In the 60s and 70s, music videos replaced the need for bands to travel from city to city performing live shows in order to promote their new music.
+In the 60s and 70s, music videos replaced the need for bands to travel from city to city playing live shows in order to promote their new music.
 It also served to promote ticket sales for the live shows themselves.

 When MTV hit our screens in the early 1980’s, music videos started to evolve into something a bit different.
-Still widely regarded as a promotional tool, videos also became a way for an artist to project an image, tell a story, extend their creativity and enhance their message.
+Still widely regarded as a promotional tool, music videos also became a way for an artist to project an image, tell a story, extend their creativity and enhance their message.
 The video was about the visual representation of the music.

 Then YouTube changed everything.